pwiklowski/liboic/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This is my own implentation of OIC (Open Interconnect Consortium)

 ### TODO ###

 * Remove observers when they ask to do so
 * Remove observers when they die
 * Message retransmission